CMU-17-214/f2023/labs/lab01.md

 **Style checking with ts-standard.** We preconfigured the project with the (very picky) style checker *ts-standard*.
 It comes preconfigured in the project with `npm run lint` or just run it with `npx ts-standard` (or just `ts-standard` if you installed the package globally).
 It has a fix option `npx ts-standard --fix` that will automatically fix many issues, which can be very useful.
 To integrate ts-standard into vscode, install the *StandardJS* extension and in the settings pick ts-standard as the engine.

 *Checkpoint:* Install and configure the StandardJS extension.
 Introduce some style violation to see what it reports (like extra or missing whitespace).
 Try to fix it automatically with “npx ts-standard --fix”.

+### Adding a Library

+Add the library [boxen](https://www.npmjs.com/package/boxen) version 4.2.0 as a dependency.
+You can either directly edit the `package.json` file to add the library to the list of dependencies and then run `npm install` or you can add it with the npm command `npm install --save boxen@4.2.0`.
+We use a specific version to avoid a recent compability problem.

+Now you can use the library in the source code.
+You can import it with `import boxen from 'boxen'` and use it with something like `console.log(boxen("Flashcards 1.0"))`

+Compile and run your code to see that you successfully used the library.

 ### Turning in Your Work